fullben/java-persistence-benchmark/README.md

 * `docker-compose.jpa.pg.yml`: Creates a container for the server application (JPA/PostgreSQL based persistence implementation will be used) and launches it after having started another container with a PostgreSQL database.
 * `docker-compose.ms.jacis.yml`: Creates a container just for the server application (MicroStream/JACIS based persistence implementation will be used) and launches it.
+* `docker-compose.ms.sync.yml`: Creates a container just for the server application (MicroStream based persistence implementation will be used) and launches it.

 Deploying either variation of the benchmark can be achieved by calling the command `docker-compose -f YML-FILE up` in the root directory of this project, while replacing `YML-FILE` with either of the two compose file names.

+### Testing

+For testing, the profiles `dev` and `dev-test` must be active.
+The `dev-test` profile allows an override of Spring Boot managed beans and therefore integration tests on a preconfigured database.
+This can be achieved by setting the environment variable `SPRING_PROFILES_ACTIVE` with the value `dev,dev-test`.

 ### Scaling